jesuschirii/chirii-web/README.md

 # My personal web portofolio

-This is my personal portofolio, designed and development by CHIRII
+This is my personal portfolio, designed and development by CHIRII